cmclean8/Cinefile/README.md

 ### Two-Port Architecture

-Cineshelf runs two servers in one container:
+Cinefile runs two servers in one container:

 - **Read-Only Port** (default 3000): Public-facing server with collection viewing only
 - **Admin Port** (default 3001): Full API with all CRUD operations - keep this restricted to VPN/internal network